FLD Covered Call Strategy

 - What is a covered call on FLD?

 - A covered call on FLD is the covered call strategy applied to FLD (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With FLD stock trading near $1.42, the strikes shown on this page are snapped to the nearest listed FLD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FLD stock at $0.48 on the most recent close, the strikes shown on this page are snapped to the nearest listed FLD chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are FLD covered call max profit and max loss calculated?